XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-in-reporting-mode.md

 When a reporting mode server receives an API request, it loads the data from these data stores if possible.
 For requests that require data from the P2P network, the reporting mode forwards the request to a P2P server, and then passes the response back to the client.

-Multiple reporting nodes can share access to the same network accessible databases (Postgres and Cassandra); at any given time, only one reporting node will be performing ETL and writing to the databases, while the others simply read from the databases.
+Multiple reporting mode servers can share access to the same network accessible databases (PostgreSQL and Cassandra); at any given time, only one reporting mode server writes to the databases, while all the others read from the databases.

 ## How to Run Reporting Mode

 ### Prerequisites

-1. Ensure that your system meets the requirements to run rippled.
-For more information, see https://xrpl.org/system-requirements.html.
+1. Ensure that your system meets the [system requirements](system-requirements.html).

-    Note: If you choose to use Cassandra as the database, the disk requirements for rippled will be lower as the data will not be stored on your local disk.
+    **Note:** If you choose to use Cassandra as the database, the disk requirements for rippled will be lower as the data will not be stored on your local disk.

 2. In order to run reporting mode, you also need to run one or more rippled nodes in P2P mode.
 Ensure that you have at least one rippled node running in P2P mode.